 Getting Organized: Tips That will make you successful

-Now that you have an idea of what you need to organize first, it’s time to make a plan for what you are going to change and how you are going to change it this year.
+Now that you have an idea of what you need to organize first, it’s time to make a plan for what you will change and how you will change it this year.

 Follow the Clutter Keeper E.A.S.Y.
 Process